MohamedWElteir/E-Commerce/README.md

 # E-Commerce System in Java

 A lightweight, extensible Java-based e-commerce system designed using clean object-oriented principles and several design patterns.
+Project is built as a task for Fawry's internship.
 The system supports product management, cart functionality, checkout validation, and shipping orchestration.

 ---